Shansita-S/URL-Phishing-Detection-Using-RandomForest-Machine-Learning-Model/README.md

 - 📊 Trained on a robust synthetic dataset with 30+ features
 - 🌐 Clean, responsive UI with modern animations
 - 🔁 RESTful API for backend communication
-- Can be use for a custom real-time dataset
+- Can be used for a custom real-time dataset

 ---